iggredible/Learn-Vim/ch12_search_and_substitute.md

 Here is the breakdown of that command:
 - `(\w+) (\w+)` captures the first two matched groups, such as "let" and "one".
-- `\1` returns the value of the first group, "let"
+- `\1` returns the value of the first group, "let".
 - `\U\2` uppercases (`\U`) the second group (`\2`).

 The trick of this command is the expression `\U\2`. `\U` instructs the following character to be uppercased.